 Let’s talk about the acquisition for starters:

 We live in an era where frequent disruptions often cause measurable dents in the business framework.
 The biggest example we can consider here is the dawn of gig economy.
+Especially with the outbreak of COVID-19 virus and the wave of change that swept through workplaces in the last decade is no less than revolutionary.
 Today talent as a resource moves so rapidly between specializations, organizations, and industries that it is very important to make sure you are hiring right.
 Technology has played a significant role in this aspect lately.
 With the advent of intelligent Applicant Tracking Systems (ATS) powered by artificial intelligence, talent acquisition has improved in multiple ways.

 Firstly, it helps you cut through the noise to see applicants that are most relevant to your job posting.
 With algorithms that map the requirements of the job description to the skills of a prospect, it is a huge time saver for HR managers who now can skip a majority of the CV parsing part and focus more on value generation.